Swathi Thirunal Rama Varma: Early life

 Swathi Thirunal was born into the Venad dynasty of the Matrilineal royal family of Travancore, which is now a part of Kerala, on 16 April 1813.
 He was the second child of Queen Gowri Lakshmi Bayi who ruled Travancore from 1810 to 1815, and Raja Raja Varma Koil Thampuran of Changanasseri Palace, and the elder son.
 While in the womb itself, he was proclaimed King and thus was referred to as Garbha Sreemaan.
 He was born in Svati star, and this is the reason why he was named Swathi Thirunal.
 He reigned under the regency of his mother from 1813 to 1815 and then under the regency of his maternal aunt Gowri Parvati Bayi until 1829.
 When he was just four months old, his mother invited Colonel John Munro, representative of the East India Company, and his officials and declared in the Durbar that she was entrusting the East India Company with the care of her child and expected the company to co-operate with him in future.He is known as Kalineesam(The demon of Kali Yuga) by Ayyavazhi.

-In 1829 Swathi Thirunal reached majority at 16 and assumed full powers of ruler and reigned as the Maharajah of Travancore until his death in 1846.
+In 1829 Swathi Thirunal reached maturity at 16 and assumed full powers of ruler and reigned as the Maharajah of Travancore until his death in 1846.
 He had an elder sister, Gowri Rukmini Bayi, whose children ascended the Travancore musnud consecutively.
 Her only daughter was the mother of Moolam Thirunal.
 He had a younger brother, Uthram Thirunal Marthanda Varma, who succeeded him in 1846 and ruled Travancore until his demise in 1860.

 Irayimman Thampi, the famous poet-composer wrote perhaps the most famous Malayalam lullaby Omanathinkal Kidavo (ഓമനത്തിങ്കള്ക്കിടാവോ), about Swathi Thirunal when he was born.